-The first time I saw Bryan Ferry perform live was in 1985.
+The first time I saw Bryan Ferry perform live was in the late 1980s.
 I’d met the man backstage at the Perth Entertainment Centre, having wagged school for the second time that week to try and encounter him.

 I was excited to have gotten the star’s autograph, have a photo taken with him (self-taken, mind you, way before selfies were coined), and to have received front-row tickets to his show, from his hand to mine.

 For the record, Ferry also offered me fashionable footwear tips upon my commenting on his stylish choice of shoes that day.
 “The rest of your outfit can be simple,” he said, “but your shoes should always be of absolute quality.”

 Here I am now, some 34 years later, wearing flip-flops and shorts, and sipping wine out of a plastic cup at Bryan Ferry’s concert on the green.
 No, the irony was not lost on me.

 As Ferry has gotten older, so have I, and so has my appreciation for his music matured.
 Back in ’85 I was familiar with his hit Let’s Stick Together, and two or three schmaltzier songs from his band Roxy Music.
 Now I hear those ballads for what they really are: gorgeous, classic love songs, not only devoted to important others in Ferry’s life, but to the joy of life itself.
 The decadent life, usually.

 Simply lip-synching to lyrics like “nothing lasts forever, that is true” or “yesterday, well it seemed so cool” made you feel, well, cool again.